Indonesian passport: Diplomatic passports ()

 Issued by the Ministry of Foreign Affairs for Indonesian subject(s) who is serving as diplomat and/or government person in order to travel for diplomatic purpose(s).
 Such passport also covers the immediate family that would travel along with the main passport holder.
 Holding an Indonesian diplomatic passport does not guarantee a 'diplomatic immunity' to its bearer although those who gain 'diplomatic immunity' might be holding such passport.
 Holding such passport does not also entitle the bearer to travel with the passport for non-diplomatic mission.
 Appropriate 'non-diplomatic' visa or entry clearance should be obtained prior to travel to the destined country.
 The latest version of the Indonesian diplomatic passport is issued in a black colored-cover.

+On 19 August 2021, the Ministry of Foreign Affairs launched a new version of the diplomatic e-passport, which complies with the Document 9303 ICAO standard.

 Service passports ()

 Issued by Ministry of Foreign Affairs for Indonesian subject(s) who is serving as civil servant on official travel.
 This type of passport is also issued to the immediate family member of the main passport bearer.
 The latest version of the service passport is issued in a blue colored-cover.

+On 19 August 2021, the Ministry of Foreign Affairs launched a new version of the service e-passport, which complies with the Document 9303 ICAO standard.